dcodeIO/bcrypt.js/README.md

 While bcrypt.js is compatible to the C++ bcrypt binding, it is written in pure JavaScript and thus slower ([about 30%](https://github.com/dcodeIO/bcrypt.js/wiki/Benchmark)), effectively reducing the number of iterations that can be processed in an equal time span.

-The maximum input length is 72 bytes (note that UTF8 encoded characters use up to 4 bytes) and the length of generated hashes is 60 characters.
+The maximum input length is 72 bytes (note that UTF-8 encoded characters use up to 4 bytes) and the length of generated hashes is 60 characters.
+Note that maximum input length is not implicitly checked by the library for compatibility with the C++ binding on Node.js, but should be checked with `bcrypt.truncates(password)` where necessary.

 ## Usage